Wouldn’t it be wonderful if you had a magic button that could generate incredible event ideas?

 Instead of reading boring speaker bios, introduce presenters with an interactive quiz.
 Like in the game, Two truths, one lie, create a poll for each presenter that lists two facts and one lie about them.
 The audience has to guess the lie.
 When you reveal the correct answer, ask the speaker to share their story.
 It will make them feel more relaxed and get the audience interested.

-E.g. “Which of these statements about Anna is a lie?”
+E.g. “Which of these statements about Sarah is a lie?”

 - I started my first company at the age of 19

 - In the past, I used to be a math teacher

 Thanking your sponsors at the start is important for you, but not so much fun for the attendees.
 So, why not turn it into a dynamic game?
 Ask the audience to clap once for each sponsor you name.
 Shout out the names and give a physical cue for when people should clap.